 Sea vegetables are truly a neglected group of superfoods.

-They contain all 56 minerals essential for human health in a readily bioavailable form.
-(26)
+They contain all 56 minerals essential for human health in readily bioavailable forms.

 Sea vegetables are an excellent source of iodine.